Daniel-N98/FindCountry/README.md

 # FindCountry
-A simple Country search tool built with Java.
+A simple Country search tool built with Java. <br>
+Search for any Country by code, or name and view it on GoogleMaps (Opens via default browser).

 ### Features
 - View all countries